Per-Plexing Synology

 Up to the Job

-The last piece of the “lets rip my whole video collection” puzzle was the purchase of a high spec gaming PC earlier this year which, once the disc has been decrypted to a file, reduced the whole ripping process from some 8+ hours per disc on an aging laptop to … no more than 15minutes.
-Which is just insane and a testament to the march of technology!
+The other major piece of the “lets rip my whole video collection” challenge was the building of a high spec gaming PC earlier this year.
+Once the DVD/Blu-ray disc has been decrypted to a file, the new PC reduced the whole ripping process from some 8+ hours per disc on an aging laptop to no more than 10 minutes!
+Which is just insane and a testament to the march of technology.

-With these jigsaw pieces in place, I now had everything to hand to create the big picture, namely ripping my entire video collection and have it available to play, on any device, anywhere.
+With the aforementioned jigsaw pieces in place, I now had the major building blocks in place to create the big picture, namely ripping my entire video collection and have it available to play, on any device, anywhere.

 To do so, three more pieces were required: